StudioBside/StarServerEngine/Engine/Cs.Math/nuget.readme.md

 This is a project that gathers mathematical logics.
 It includes a BasisPoint type to represent probabilities, random functions, an implementation for random selection (lottery), and partial implementations for 2D geometry.

-RatioLottery: Logic that performs random selection based on the weight of candidates in the list.
+* `RatioLottery` : Logic that performs random selection based on the weight of candidates in the list.
-RateLottery: Logic that performs random selection based on the probability of candidates in the list (there might be losing outcomes depending on the settings).
+* `RateLottery` : Logic that performs random selection based on the probability of candidates in the list (there might be losing outcomes depending on the settings).
-BasisPoint: Represents a basis point type, ranging from 0 to 10000.
+* `BasisPoint` : Represents a basis point type, ranging from 0 to 10000.

 ---